Aesth/Ethics: hospitality in art and society

 Sessions: Papers are timed to 20 minutes and followed by a Q&A with the audience.
 Each session is moderated.

-Deadline for submission: Submit abstracts by June 1, 2025 through our online submission engine.
+Deadline for submission: Submit abstracts by June 15, 2025 (deadline extended) through our online submission engine.
 We will return to you with a notification on acceptance.

 Registration is required.